hackatbrown/apis/docs/academic_api.md

 Should default to current semester

+Optional Parameter: `semester`, defaults to the current semester

 **Endpoint: /departments**

 Pretty straightforward.
 I include the description in the results because the department codes aren't immediately obvious and this will let app builders make nice menus.

+Note: `semester` has no effect on this endpoint.

 **Endpoint: /departments/{Department Code}**

 ex:
 /departments/CSCI

+Optional Parameter: `semester`, defaults to the current semester

 **Endpoint: /during**